Ten years ago, there were no solid money apps out there. If you wanted to track your money, you didn't have many

 The grandfather of personal finance tools, Quicken has been around for ages (since 1983!).

-Unlike many of the other apps on this list, Quicken is not an internet-based tool.
-It's software you buy once and you install on your computer, PC or Mac.
+Unlike many of the other apps on this list, Quicken is not an internet-based tool and it used to be software that you buy once and install on your computer, PC or Mac.
 Nowadays, the latest versions are on a subscription model which gives you access to updates.
 It's a change a lot of folks absolutely hated, which led them to look for Quicken alternatives.
 Quicken was originally owned by Intuit but Intuit sold the business to H.I.G.
 Capital, a private equity firm in Florida.
 Intuit acquired Mint in late 2009 and shuttered Quicken Online, which was Quicken's online version, in mid-2010.

 CountAbout was built to solve all the problems Quicken users kept having (but Quicken didn't solve fast enough).
 CountAbout is often cited as a great Mint.com alternative because it's one of the few that can pull your information from Quicken and Mint so you don't lose it – which is a big pain point for long time users of both financial software packages.

 It's not free though, $9.99/year for the Basic and $39.99/year for Premium.
 Premium supports automatic downloading of financial transactions.